me-ydv-5/urlShortner/README.md

 It also has a rate limiter, which allows a maximum of 20 requests per second overall and throttles them if the number exceeds.

-See the following GIF that I made to see how it looks in action:
+See the following GIF that I made to see how it looks in action and how the database gets changed everytime we change something:

 ![URL Shortner Example](demo.gif)